Urban science: Urban Challenges

-Urbanization is occurring at a rapid pace, which places pressure on urban cities to provide good living conditions for human beings.
+Urbanization is occurring at a rapid pace, which places pressure on cities to provide good living conditions for human beings.
 The aim of urban science is to accomplish these goals without ruining the planet.

 Urban cities use renewable and non-renewable resources at an alarming rate.
 Non-renewable resources, such as fossil fuels, natural gases, and petroleum products, are by definition non-renewable and will no longer be available once they have all been consumed.
 Moreover, renewable resources, such as water, oxygen, trees, and solar energy, require sufficient time to replenish themselves, which they are not currently being given.

 The current urban population is 3.9 billion people, which is expected to increase to 6 billion by 2045.
 Urban cities are threatened by major climate changes, and also be related events such as catastrophic storms and heat waves.
 They also face challenges of infrastructure development for a growing population, because the larger the population, the more housing is required for everyone.
 Increased construction increases the environmental changes, which impacts the climate and ecology.
 It also impacts the demographic characteristics of urban cities, with an increase in social inequalities, slums, and informal settlements.